Staff

 Brian Muegge

-Brian has newly signed on with Salmon-Safe as Certification Specialist.
+Brian is Salmon-Safe’s Farm Program Manager.
 A Wildlife Biologist by trade, he has worked for the US Forest Service as well as in the biotech and craft beverage industries.
-Brian assists Salmon-Safe in agricultural outreach throughout the Pacific Northwest, in conjunction with bolstering the organization’s market-based approach to conservation.
+Brian manages Salmon-Safe agricultural program throughout the Pacific Northwest, in conjunction with bolstering the organization’s market-based approach to conservation.
 Brian is passionate about enacting sustainable land practices in order to protect natural resources and brings a cross-functional focus to Salmon-Safe’s mission.
-His free time is mostly spent fly fishing the beaches of the Puget Sound, birding, golfing, and attending various sporting events.
+His free time is mostly spent fly fishing, birding, golfing, and attending various sporting events.

 Ella Sandquist